-On Chanukah we hear all the time about the mesiras nefesh of the Chashmona’im.
+On Chanukah we hear all the time about the mesiras nefesh of the Chashmonaim.
 Which mitzvah could someone take upon himself nowadays to do with mesiras nefesh?

-And if you want to start on right away without any delay, so get busy right now thinking of all the things that happened to other people.
+And if you want to start on it right away without any delay, so get busy right now thinking of all the things that happened to other people.
 There are so many things that happened to other people that didn’t happen to you.

 Love Hashem that you never had an eye operation.
 That’s enough of a reason to love Him.
 You never had an eye operation?!
 An eye operation – you have to go with a bandage on your eyes for weeks and weeks.
-You can say, “Boruch Hashem.
+You can say, “Boruch Hashem!
 I love You Hashem that I never had an eye operation.”

-Some people never had a bone broken – they have to love Hashem for that. שומר כל עצמותיו – He guarded all of your bones, אחת מהנה לא נשברה – not one was never broken (Tehillim 34:21).
+Some people never had a bone broken – you have to love Hashem for that. שומר כל עצמותיו – He guarded all of your bones, אחת מהנה לא נשברה – not one was never broken (Tehillim 34:21).
 Did you ever think about that?
 You never had a broken bone in your life?!
 Yes, there are some people who never broke a bone.
-And you have to love Hashem for that.
+And they have to love Hashem for that.

-Get busy now; don’t waste any more time.
-This mitzvah actually requires everything you have – you have to love Hashem בכל לבבך ובכל נפשך ובכל מאדך.
-But if you’re not going to do that, at least a little bit you should love Hashem.
+So get busy right now; don’t waste any more time.
+Now, this mitzvah actually requires mesiras nefesh; it requires everything you have – you have to love Hashem בכל לבבך ובכל נפשך ובכל מאדך.
+But if you’re not going to do that, at least a little bit you should love Him.
 And it’s not too difficult.
 On a small scale, it’s certainly possible.
-Of course, if you keep on practicing, you’ll become more and more expert.
+And of course, if you keep on practicing you’ll become more and more of an expert.

 Pray to Hashem that you shouldn’t be in a coma in the last moment; that you should have full awareness.
 And in your last moments. just before you breathe your last breath, you should say, “I love You, Hashem.”

 Of course, you shouldn’t wait.
-Don’t wait, don’t wait!
+Don’t wait; don’t wait!
 Practice it beforehand.
 It’s not so easy when a man’s about to die, to love Hashem.
 So while you’re healthy – you’re walking in the street and breathing the air and you’re full of food and your blood is coursing through you’re veins, that’s when you can learn to love Hashem.
 When you practice up that way, so in your last minute it’s easier.

 TAPE # E-5